Alejogb1/job-board/blog-data/is-a-one-second-aiogram-update-rate-practical-and-efficient.md

 id: "is-a-one-second-aiogram-update-rate-practical-and-efficient"
 ---

-, let's unpack this question about one-second update rates with Aiogram.
+question about one-second update rates with Aiogram.
 It's something I've tackled quite a few times over the years, and the answer, as with most technical considerations, is nuanced.
 Instead of a simple "yes" or "no," we need to delve into the practical implications.
 The core issue isn't whether Aiogram _can_ handle a one-second update frequency—it absolutely can—but whether doing so is a sensible decision for your specific application.

 My experience stems from developing a bot that tracked real-time updates for several hundred concurrent users, all subscribing to frequent, time-sensitive information.
 We started, rather naively, with a one-second poll, and quickly learned that it was… inefficient, to say the least.
 Performance degraded rapidly, and we spent a significant amount of time optimizing our approach.